MariusGarbea/WePlan/README.md

 # WePlan

-A consenus-based event planner for weather-dependent events based on blockchain technology
+A consensus-based event planner for weather-dependent events based on blockchain technology.